noisyboiler/wampy/README.md

     $ export WAMPY_ASYNC_NAME=gevent

-Gevent is officially supported bu eventlet no longer is, sorry.
+Gevent is officially supported but eventlet no longer is, sorry.
+There were issues with Eventlet and Python 3.7 that I cannot currently work around.

 Async.io would require a complete re-write, and if you're already using the standard library and want to use **wampy** that is *not* a problem -